Teen turns down Harvard to focus on delivery service start-up

 Thursday, 20 October 2016 – Press Release: LazyAz

 New Zealand company, LazyAz is looking to revolutionise retail with its application based on-demand delivery service that connects with brick and mortar shops.
 They are seeking to raise between $75,000 and $200,000 from the sale of shares.
-The offer is being made through AlphaCrowd’s equity crowd funding platform which can be found here.
+The offer is being made through AlphaCrowd’s equity crowd funding platform.

 ‘LazyAz’ available on the IOS & Android devices